luboid/open-telemetry-tests/README.md

 Start a open telemetry collector within ./src/otel-collector with `docker compose up`.

-Then you can run different projects from solution, bear in mind that some projects depend form others.
+Then you can run different projects from solution, bear in mind that some projects depend on others.

 Sources:
 [opentelemetry-dotnet](https://github.com/open-telemetry/opentelemetry-dotnet/)